shrutirajput227/firstrepo/README.md

 # firstrepo
-this is my first git repository author - me
+This is my first git repository.
+Author - me